Table of Contents:

 Difference between conventional accounting and cloud accounting

-- There may be a need for double entry for certain functions.
+- There may be a need for a double entry for certain functions.

 - The other drawbacks include inefficient customer support and the fact that tally is not an entire package for ERP solution but rather a product.